 The Knight First Amendment Institute invites submissions for its spring 2025 symposium, “Artificial Intelligence and Democratic Freedoms.”
-The symposium will take place in two parts: a private work-in-progress workshop on November 18-19, 2024, and a public event aimed at stakeholders across government, industry, and civil society in mid-April 2025, held at Columbia University.
+The symposium will take place in two parts: a private work-in-progress workshop on November 18-19, 2024, and a public event aimed at stakeholders across government, industry, and civil society in April 10-11, 2025, held at Columbia University.
 A discussion of the theme of the symposium is below, followed by logistical information for those who wish to participate.

 Introduction